-Determining the PQ power and marketable power of a pool The BSP itself determines the PQ power or marketable power of a pool as the aggregation of the marketable power of the RPUs' and RPGs' values in consideration of a sufficient pool-internal or pool-external backup.
+Determining the PQ power and marketable power of a pool The BSP itself determines the PQ power or marketable power of a pool as the power of the marketable power of the DDUs' unlikes in consideration aggregation of the marketable power of the RPUs' and RPGs' values in consideration of a sufficient pool-internal or pool-external backup.
 The BSP is obliged to take measures to ensure the required availability of the marketed and allocated balancing reserve.
 The measures shall be described in a concept and submitted to the TSO.

 In the event of a successful prequalification, limitations, for example due to inspections, unavailability, e.g. due to seasonal effects, etc. must be taken into account by the BSP in the balancing capacity market and/or balancing energy market within the framework of tenders.

 The BSP is obligated within tenders to market only the actually available power that it can provide continuously and reliably over the entire product period.
 Here, in particular simultaneous, continuous and complete activation of the marketed balancing reserve types need to be taken into account.
 Interdependencies between consecutive product time slices and the various balancing reserve products and markets must also be considered.